moxystudio/js-deep-for-each/README.md

 Is is also using ES modules.
 In order to support older browsers, you should compile the source code.

+This library is written in ES9 and is using ES modules.
+You must compile the source code to support older browsers.

 ## Usage

 ```js